airportyh/ts-web-template/README.md

 If you:

-1. Like TypeScript (*TS*) or want to learn and/or experiment with TS.
+1. Like TypeScript (*TS*) or want to learn and/or experiment with TS
-2. Want to write code for the browser using TS.
+2. Want to write code for the browser using TS
-3. Do not care to use a framework.
+3. Do not care to use a framework

 Then this template is perfect for you!!